MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 Connect a keyboard and mouse if you are using the device as your primary Windows device, or you use it often for typing or precision work.

-If your Surface Hub device is near to a PC, you can use [Mouse without Borders](https://aka.ms/mm) to move seamlessly between the Surface Hub and the PC.
-For more information, see [Microsoft download from The Garage: Mouse without Borders](https://blogs.microsoft.com/ai/microsoft-download-from-the-garage-mouse-without-borders/).
+If your Surface Hub device is near to a PC, you can use <a href="https://aka.ms/mm" target="_blank"> Mouse without Borders</a> to move seamlessly between the Surface Hub and the PC.
+For more information, see <a href="https://blogs.microsoft.com/ai/microsoft-download-from-the-garage-mouse-without-borders/" target="_blank"> Microsoft download from The Garage: Mouse without Borders. </a>

 ## OneDrive for Business

-Use [OneDrive for Business](https://docs.microsoft.com/onedrive/onedrive) to easily share tools, logs, and other files between all your work devices.
+Use <a href="https://docs.microsoft.com/onedrive/onedrive" target="_blank"> OneDrive for Business</a> to easily share tools, logs, and other files between all your work devices.

 - OneDrive enables you to share your work files between your laptops, Surface Hub Desktop, and your Intune-managed mobile devices.
 Files can be edited on any device, and all network connected devices will be updated with the changes.

 - Considering the size of the Surface Hub SSD (128GB), if you configure OneDrive on your Surface Hub Desktop device, make sure the default configuration is to keep the files online and download files as you use them.

 To configure OneDrive to download files only when needed, set the **Files On-Demand** setting to **Save space and download files as you use them**.
-For more information, see [Query and set Files On-Demand states in Windows](https://docs.microsoft.com/onedrive/files-on-demand-windows).
+For more information, see <a href="https://docs.microsoft.com/onedrive/files-on-demand-windows" target="_blank"> Query and set Files On-Demand states in Windows</a>.

 ![OneDrive settings](images/onedrive.png)